chloe0x0/cifar10/README.md

 # Cifar10
-Building a Convolutional Neural Network for the cifar10 object recognition dataset as a introductory PyTorch exercise.
+Building a Convolutional Neural Network for the cifar10 object recognition dataset as an introductory PyTorch exercise.

 ## Model Architecture
 TODO